andyatkinson/anchor_migrations/README.md

 ## Why Use Anchor Migrations?
 ### Query support, data integrity, data quality
-Indexes (and eventually constraints) that support query performance or data integrity, but has no code dependencies.
-These improve performance and data quality, and arguably shouldn’t be “blocked” by ORM migrations being released.
+Indexes (and eventually constraints) that support query performance or data integrity, but have no code dependencies, can be changed at a faster cadence, while keeping everything consistent.

+Indexes and constraints improve performance and data quality, and arguably shouldn’t be "blocked" by needing to wait for ORM migrations.

 ### Long running DDL changes
 On large tables, creating indexes concurrently can take a long time.
-It's nice to perform that during a low activity period, which is often not at the same time as code releases.
+It's nice to perform that during a low activity period, requiring control over the timing, which isn't always possible with ORM migrations.

 ## Anchor Migrations Properties
 ### Idempotent
-Anchor migrations in SQL must be written using idempotent operations.
-This allows the SQL to be the backfill source for an Active Record migration which is then idempotent.
+Anchor Migrations in SQL must be written using idempotent tactics like `IF NOT EXISTS`.

+This allows the SQL to be the backfill source for an Active Record migration, which is then also idempotent.

 ### Restricted DDL: What DDL is supported for Anchor Migrations?
 Only non-blocking, idempotent DDL is supported.
-This list is restricted heavily now although additional DDL types can be added in the future
+This list is restricted heavily now although additional DDL types may be added in the future:
 1. `CREATE INDEX CONCURRENTLY IF NOT EXISTS`
 1. `DROP INDEX CONCURRENTLY IF EXISTS` (Postgres 13+)

-Roadmap:
+Roadmap operations, future gem releases:
 1. `ALTER TABLE ALTER COLUMN IF NOT EXISTS` (only `NULL` values)
 1. Add check constraint, initially not valid

 ### What’s out of scope for Anchor Migrations?
 Anchor Migrations are non-blocking and idempotent.

-For destructive operations, Anchor Migrations should be limited to DDL that no application code depends on.
+For destructive operations like table drops, column drops, etc. with code dependencies, Anchor Migrations are not appropriate.

 That's because application code references need to be removed first.

-They should not be used for:
+Use Strong Migrations or similar to help guide that process.

+Some of those operations are:
 1. `DROP TABLE`
 1. Adding non-nullable column, or a column with a default value
 1. Dropping constraints